A total of four positions available.

 - Candidate Statement of Interest (300 words or less) responding to the prompt: “Why are you interested in serving as a member of the BPS Board of Directors?”

 - Completed and signed Disclosure and Antitrust Statement

 - Up to two letters of recommendation (optional)

 For more information on guidelines for appointment, responsibilities/duties, and the conflict of interest policies, and antitrust and disclosure statement forms, please refer to the BPS Board of Directors Call for Nominations Booklet.

-It is anticipated that the appointments will be announced before Wednesday, September 30, 2020.
+It is anticipated that the appointments will be on or around October 29, 2021.

-New Board members will be asked to attend the Fall Board Meeting as observers tentatively scheduled for October 8-11, 2020 in Colorado Springs, CO, and participate in a BPS orientation webinar or onsite meeting on February 20, 2021.
+New Board members will be asked to attend BPS Board calls as observers on November 10, 2021 and December 8, 2021 at 4 pm ET and participate in a BPS orientation webinar, in-person or virtual meeting in February 2022 (exact date TBD).

 The Board of Pharmacy Specialties Constitution and Bylaws states the following: